saiprasathgopinathan/Medical-Diagnosis-of-Malaria-and-Pneumonia-using-SNN/Readme.md

 # Medical Diagnosis of Malaria and Pneumonia using SNN

 Self Normalizing Neural Networks are used for diagnosing malaria and pneumonia and compared with the ResNet and Inception performance.
-SNN performs almost as good as Inception and ResNet, with very low computing time at low learning rate for malaria and pneumonia.
+SNN performs almost better than Inception and ResNet, with very low computing time at low learning rate for malaria and pneumonia.
 SNN outperformed Inception and ResNet at a higher learning rate for pneumonia.

 The dataset is publically available in https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia